 If you have a LAN client on your network or a remote server that is running a syslog utility, you can also save its log files by enabling Syslog Logging, selecting Remote or Local File and Remote in the Mode field, and entering the IP address of the LAN client in the Syslog Server field.
-Remote allows you to store logs in a server, while Local File allows you to store them locally.
-Local File and Remote means your logs are stored both locally and in a server.
+Remote allows you to store logs on a syslog server, while Local File allows you to store them on the Zyxel Device.
+Local File and Remote means your logs are stored both on the Zyxel Device and on a syslog server.

-Figure 195 Maintenance > Log Setting
+Figure 226 Maintenance > Log Setting

-Table 153 Maintenance > Log Setting
+Table 159 Maintenance > Log Setting

-LABEL DESCRIPTION Syslog Setting Syslog Setting Syslog Logging The Zyxel Device sends a log to an external syslog server.
+LABEL DESCRIPTION Syslog Setting Syslog Logging The Zyxel Device sends a log to an external syslog server.
 Click this switch to enable or disable to enable syslog logging.
-When the switch turns blue , the function is enabled.
+When the switch goes to the right , the function is enabled.
 Otherwise, it's not.
 Mode Select the syslog destination from the drop-down list box.
 If you select Remote , the log(s) will be sent to a remote syslog server.
 If you select Local File , the log(s) will be saved in a local file.
 If you want to send the log(s) to a remote syslog server and save it in a local file, select Local File and Remote .
 Syslog Server Enter the server name or IP address of the syslog server that will log the selected categories of logs.
 UDP Port Enter the port number used by the syslog server.
-E-mail Log Settings E-mail Log Settings Click this switch to have the Zyxel Device send logs and alarm messages to the configured email addresses.
-When the switch turns blue , the function is enabled.
+Email Log Settings Email Log Settings Click this switch to have the Zyxel Device send logs and alarm messages to the configured email addresses.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.

-Table 153 Maintenance > Log Setting (continued)
+Table 159 Maintenance > Log Setting (continued)

 LABEL DESCRIPTION Mail Account Select a mail account from which you want to send logs.
 You can configure mail accounts in the Maintenance > Email Notification screen.
-System Log Mail Subject Type a title that you want to be in the subject line of the system log e-mail message that the Zyxel Device sends.
-Security Log Mail Subject Type a title that you want to be in the subject line of the security log e-mail message that the Zyxel Device sends.
-Send Log to The Zyxel Device sends logs to the e-mail address specified in this field.
-If this field is left blank, the Zyxel Device does not send logs via E-mail.
-Send Alarm to Alerts are real-time notifications that are sent as soon as an event, such as a DoS attack, syster error, or forbidden web access attempt occurs.
-Enter the E-mail address where the alert messages will be sent.
+System Log Mail Subject Type a title that you want to be in the subject line of the system log email message that the Zyxel Device sends.
+Security Log Mail Subject Type a title that you want to be in the subject line of the security log email message that the Zyxel Device sends.
+Send Log to The Zyxel Device sends logs to the email address specified in this field.
+If this field is left blank, the Zyxel Device does not send logs via email.
+Send Alarm to Alerts are real-time notifications that are sent as soon as an event, such as a DoS attack, system error, or forbidden web access attempt occurs.
+Enter the email address where the alert messages will be sent.
 Alerts include system errors, attacks and attempted access to blocked web sites.
-If this field is left blank, alert messages will not be sent via E-mail.
+If this field is left blank, alert messages will not be sent via email.
 Alarm Interval Specify how often the alarm should be updated.
 Active Log System Log Select the categories of system logs that you want to record.
 Security Log Select the categories of security logs that you want to record.
 Cancel Click Cancel to restore your previously saved settings.
 Apply Click Apply to save your changes.

-39.2.1 Example E-mail Log
+39.2.1 Example Email Log

 An "End of Log" message displays for each mail in which a complete log has been sent.
-The following is an example of a log sent by e-mail.
+The following is an example of a log sent by email.

 - You may edit the subject title. - The date format here is Day-Month-Year. - The date format here is Month-Day-Year.
-The time format is Hour-Minute-Second. - $\bullet\,$ "End of Log" message shows that a complete log has been sent.
+The time format is Hour-Minute-Second. - "End of Log" message shows that a complete log has been sent.